Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: The Version Maintenance Problem

 \subsection{Properties of the Version Maintenance Problem}

-To facilitate presenting the algorithms and their proofs, we begin with a couple observations that are common to version maintenance algorithms.
+} \begin{maybeappendix}{prop-proof} To facilitate presenting the algorithms and their proofs, we begin with a couple observations for version maintenance algorithms.

 The sequential specification can be summarized into two points: (1) Each \acquire{} operation returns the data pointer associated with the current version and (2) A \release[v] operation returns true if and only if $v$ is not live after the \release[v] operation.
 Note that this means that for any particular version $v$, there is exactly one \release{} operation that returns true, and that operation is the \emph{last} operation done on $v$.
-In the proofs of linearizability of our algorithm, we state linearization points, and then proceed to show that for any given history, if we sequentialize it based on the stated linearization points, it adheres to the above sequential specification.
-It is also useful to note the following two facts, which must hold in any algorithm that solves the version maintenance problem.
+In the proofs of linearizability of our algorithm (which we show in Appendix \ref{sec:waitfree-correctness}), we state linearization points, and then proceed to show that for any given history, if we sequentialize it based on the stated linearization points, it adheres to the above sequential specification.

+It is useful to note the following two facts, which must hold in any algorithm that solves the version maintenance problem.

 \begin{observation} $v$ is live immediately before the linearization point of a \release[v] operation. \end{observation}

 \begin{proof} Let $C$ be the configuration immediately before the linearization point of a \release[v] operation.
 The \release[v] operation must have a corresponding \acquire[v] operation that was linearized before $C$.
 Since the \release[v] operation is linearized after $C$, $v$ is live at $C$. \end{proof}